Jaw-dropping South Asia Snorkeling: The 10 Best Spots in Indonesia

 One of the world’s most jaw droppingly beautiful snorkeling sites that looks like a scene out of a sci-fi movie, Raja Ampat is a remote location that offers a range of habitats that live just a few feet under the water line.

-Lined with resorts that offer snorkeling opportunities right from your front door, take a trip around the various islands to discover blue water mangroves and a marine area that boasts over 2,000 species of reef fish, 600 species of coral reef, and seven different types of sea turtles.
+Lined with resorts that offer best snorkeling in indonesia right from your front door, take a trip around the various islands to discover blue water mangroves and a marine area that boasts over 2,000 species of reef fish, 600 species of coral reef, and seven different types of sea turtles.

 3 - WAKATOBI ISLAND